Hydra0xetc/screenCODE/README.md

 # screenCODE

+> [!WARNING]
+> This project is still under development and may contain bugs.
+Please use with caution.

 This is a command-line tool written in C that generates a screenshot of source code files with syntax highlighting.
 It supports both C, Python adn Golang syntax highlighting and allows for customization of the window header.

 ## Features